digihunch/orthweb/docs/design/infrastructure.md

 The Orthweb proposes a reference architecture to host Orthanc on AWS.
 The reference architecture does not include application traffic management.
 This section discusses how the components work in this architecture.
-The [next page](./applicationtraffic.md), will focus on the options for application traffic management.
+The [next page](./ingress.md), will focus on the options for ingress traffic management.

 ## The Reference Arthicture